Configure Electric Joint Use

 This solution deploys with the ElectricDistributionSystem feature layer from the Electric Distribution Data Management solution.
 If you are utilizing the Electric Joint Use solution independently from the Electric Distribution Data Management solution, load data into the Pole (Medium Voltage) layer.

-13. Review An overview of the Data Loading toolbox to learn more about the tools and how to use them to load data into the ElectricDistributionSystem layers.
+4. Review the Data Loading toolset documentation to understand how to load data into the ElectricDistributionSystem layers.

 Create an ArcGIS Hub page for each attaching company to respond to joint use issues and submit joint use requests.